 - 1. Name the user.
-In this document, we use the name HPAEServiceAccount for the service account. - Use the same name for the user logon name and mailbox alias: HPAEServiceAccount. - Ensure that the user is a member of Administrators, Domain Admins and Enterprise Admins groups. - 4.
-Enter a password for the account.

-- In Exchange 2003:

-- Add the HPAEServiceAccount to Mailbox Rights with the following permissions:

-- Delete mailbox storage

-- Read permissions

-- Change permissions
+In this document, we use the name HPAEServiceAccount for the service account. - 2.
+Use the same name for the user logon name and mailbox alias: HPAEServiceAccount. - 3.
+Ensure that the user is a member of Administrators, Domain Admins and Enterprise Admins groups. - Using the Exchange Management Console, ensure that the user has Exchange Organization Administrator rights on the IAP Service account.
+Note that these rights are not granted through a script. - Enter a password for the account. - In Exchange 2003: - Add the HPAEServiceAccount to Mailbox Rights with the following permissions: - Delete mailbox storage - Read permissions - Change permissions

-- Take ownership

-- Full mailbox access

-- Add Administrator, Domain Admins, Enterprise Admins, and Exchange Domain Servers to Mailbox Rights.

-- 6. In Exchange 2007 and later, add the access rights and permissions for HPAEServiceAccount using the following command in the Exchange Management Shell:
+- Take ownership - Full mailbox access - Add Administrator, Domain Admins, Enterprise Admins, and Exchange Domain Servers to Mailbox Rights. - 7.
+In Exchange 2007 and later, add the access rights and permissions for HPAEServiceAccount using the following command in the Exchange Management Shell: